PhilHarps/music/README.md

 Rails by nature is database agnostic and will default to MySQL.
 However, PostgreSQL has been chosen for "Pre:Loved" due to the following:

 - The deployment platform defined in the course is [Heroku](https://heroku.com), which uses PostgreSQL natively.
 While the [ClearDB add-on](https://devcenter.heroku.com/articles/cleardb) is available as a database-as-a-service to bridge MySQL to Heroku, implementing ClearDB will bring a additional learning commitment unachievable to the compressed two-week development cycle for a single, inexperienced developer.
 - ACID (Atomicity, Consistency, Isolation, Durability) properties of PostgreSQL ensures no data is lost or miscommunicated across the system in the event of failure.
-This is particulary attractive as this application's database holds private personal details of schools and private citizens (addresses, emails, names).
+This is particulary attractive as "Pre:loved" application's database holds private personal details of schools and individuals (addresses, emails, names).
 - It's free and open source.
 Low start-up seeding required.
 - CRUD performances and data validation are important priorities should "Pre:Loved" gain traction with the school community.
 The database may be required to handle growing amounts of private user information, listings data, and all its accompanying security concerns.
 MySQL is well suited for straightforward data transactions.
 However, PostgreSQL will _future-proof_ the application for more complex query executions, faster data latency, read/write/retrieval performance optimisation and even open up avenues to business intelligence analytics.